Be My Lover (La Bouche song): Background

 — —Lane McCray talking to Jerry Nunn about the song.

-McCray told in a 2016 interview about how they came up with the name of the song, "We were at a gig in Germany, and in between sets she [Thornton] says to me, drying herself off with a towel, "So, how so you feel about mixing business with pleasure?"
+McCray told in a 2016 interview about how they came up with the name of the song, "We were at a gig in Germany, and in between sets she [Thornton] says to me, drying herself off with a towel, "So, how do you feel about mixing business with pleasure?"
 I responded that it was my experience that it doesn't usually work.
 I had dated a young lady who performed on the tour, and when she was mad at me she'd bring that on to the stage.
 But, then again, never say never.
 We continued doing the shows, and when we got into the studio, she said something like with all the time we had spent together, I should know if I wanted to be her lover.
 My response was that I heard what she was saying, but I needed to know more about her.
 Well, that's where that song came from."